Congratulations on making the decision to buy a home

 Yes, there are some Federal and Provincial options available for first-time Buyers.

 The Federal Government offers the Home Buyers’ Plan (HBP).
-This plan allows you to borrow up to $25,000 from your existing RRSP tax-free and your spouse can also borrow the same amount for a total of $50,000.
+This plan allows you to borrow up to $35,000 from your existing RRSP tax-free and your spouse can also borrow the same amount for a total of $70,000.
+The most up to date information can be found here:

 To qualify for the plan, you need to have had the money in an RRSP for at least 90 days prior to purchasing your home, and you or your spouse can’t have owned or currently own a home anywhere in the world in the last 5 years.